marco262/my_wiki/data/onednd/general/equipment.md

 ### Light

-When you take the Attack action on your turn and attack with a Light weapon, you can make one extra attack as a Bonus Action later on the same turn.
+When you take the [[glossary:Attack]] action on your turn and attack with a Light weapon, you can make one extra attack as a Bonus Action later on the same turn.
 That extra attack must be made with a different Light weapon, and you don't add your ability modifier to the extra attack's damage, unless that modifier is negative.

-For example, if you take the Attack action on your turn and have a Shortsword in one hand and a Dagger in the other -- each of which has the Light property -- you can make one attack with each weapon, using your action and a Bonus Action, but you don't add your Strength or Dexterity modifier to the damage roll of the Bonus Action, unless that modifier is negative.
+For example, if you take the [[glossary:Attack]] action on your turn and have a Shortsword in one hand and a Dagger in the other -- each of which has the Light property -- you can make one attack with each weapon, using your action and a Bonus Action, but you don't add your Strength or Dexterity modifier to the damage roll of the Bonus Action, unless that modifier is negative.

 ### Thrown